Weak localization of light in hot atomic vapors: Optimizing the geometry

 The plots confirm that in a finite sample, the background signal is always more reduced than the CBS one when the cell size is decreased.
-We also observe that the CBS signal tends to be less affected by a decrease of the radius than by a decrease of the thickness.
+We also observe that CBS tends to be less affected by a decrease of the radius than by a decrease of the thickness.
 To better quantify this, we additionally show in Fig. \ref{fig:CBS_elongatedcell}(c) the ratio

-which is nothing but the amplification factor of the CBS contrast achieved with a cell of finite size with respect to a semi-infinite medium, Eq. (\ref{C_D1_eq}).
+which is simply the amplification factor of the CBS contrast achieved with a cell of finite size with respect to a semi-infinite medium:

 From the figure, we find that the best amplification is obtained for a cell of small radius.
 If, at the same time, one wishes to maintain a large enough CBS signal, it can be preferable to operate in a configuration where $\mathcal{R}<\mathcal{L}$, i.e. with an elongated geometry.